FSGModding/FSG_Mod_Assistant/README.md

 - __Copy To...__ : This will prompt you which collection you wish to copy the selected files into.
 This button is only available when a one or more files are selected.
 - __Delete__ : This will prompt you to make sure you wish to delete the selected files.
 This button is only available when a one or more files are selected.
 - __Show in Explorer__ : Open a windows explorer window with the selected file pre-selected.
 This button is only available when a single file is selected.
 - __Find on ModHub__ : Attempt to open this mod on the modhub.
-This will fail for mods not on the modhub, and is not available for non-mod files.
-This button is only available when a single file is selected.
+This button is only available when a single file is selected, and Mod Assistant knows it is on the modhub.
+The list of mods is updated roughly hourly, and is refreshed when you restart the app.

 ##### Search Feature

 ![collections search](screen_shots/005-collect_search.png)

 This allows you to refine which parts of the collection you see.
 This is a simple full text search, however preceding the search string with `!` will show mods that do _not_ match the string.
 In this example, `FS22_25DU_Trailers` is still shown, even though it does not match the string, because it was selected prior to searching.
 This is a safety measure so you do not accidentally move, copy, or delete files you were not intending to.

+The `Show Non-Mods` button will hide files that Mod Assistant thinks are not mods, and the `Show Broken` button will hide mods that Mod Assistant believes are broken

 ### Detail Window